 Cardston is located quite close to the USA border (Montana), about 45-min Southwest of Lethbridge, Alberta.
 From Calgary to Cardston, you’re looking at approximately a 220 km / 2.5-hour drive.
 You can also extend the drive by 30-minutes and drive the Cowboy Trail, which takes you through scenic areas and historic ranches.

 If You Go

-Cardston is about a 2.5-drive south of Calgary.
+Cardston is roughly a 2.5-drive south of Calgary.